zama-sarib/Healthcare-Prediction-System/README.md

 ## Run the Application
 Before we run the project, make sure that you are having MongoDB in your local system, with Compass since we are using MongoDB for data storage.
+Also make sure the csv file in the data folder in loaded in the remote MONGODB database.

 ### Step 1-: Clone the Repository
 ```
 git clone https://github.com/zama-sarib/Healthcare-Prediction-System.git
 ```

-### Step 2-: Creat conda environment
+### Step 2-: Create conda environment
 ```
 conda create -p ./env python=3.11 -y
 ```